Motihari Brigade creates Rock-n-Roll Thoughtcrime for independent minds. Your cup of tea, perhaps?

 At the time, International Brigade volunteers, who included many notable figures such as Orwell and Hemingway, were sneered at as undesirable radicals.
 Meanwhile, the industrialists of the day supplied the growing strength of the Axis powers in Europe.
 Later, as World War II erupted, International Brigade volunteers were briefly rehabilitated as “freedom fighters” before again being dispensed with as subversives during the McCarthyism of the 1950s.
 Such ongoing historical revisions likely inspired Orwell’s concepts of “newspeak” and “doublethink” as illustrated in his classic work of “fiction” 1984.

-Orwell remains alarmingly relevant, and in turn continues to inspire us today – now in the form of Motihari Brigade’s Rock-N-Roll Thoughtcrime.
+Orwell remains alarmingly relevant, and in turn continues to inspire us today.

 Like the “two minutes of hate” directed at the traitor Goldstein in Orwell’s 1984, the corporate permanent war machine always needs an official enemy to denounce.
-We still require an endless parade of new Hitlers and Stalins to justify“color revolutions” and regime change wars in the name of “humanitarian intervention.”
-And we always get to play Winston Churchill.
+We still require an endless parade of enemies to justify“color revolutions” and regime change wars in the name of “humanitarian intervention.”
+And we always get to pretend play Winston Churchill during World War II.
 Oceania has always been at war, along with its dutiful little brother “Airstrip One.”

-Rock-n-Roll was born in cultural rebellion.
-And we love it.
+Rock-n-Roll was born in the spirit of rebellion.
 Rock-n-Roll Thoughtcrime now burrows deep underground, mostly absent from the approved daily tele-screen algorithmic feed, and nearly eclipsed from the world of artificially intelligent machines.